 Youth must apply for the program and undergo an interview with ArtsWestchester staff.
-Applications are accepted on a rolling deadline through September 30.
-Once accepted to the program, youth meet 16 times total (two times monthly) from Oct – May.
-The Council comprises of 15 young adults annually.
+Applications are accepted on a rolling deadline through September 30th.
+Once accepted to the program, youth meet 16 times total (typically two times monthly) from October to May.
+The Council comprises of about 20 young adults annually divided into a Junior Council of high school students and Senior Council of college students.
 Council members can serve as a member multiple years, for a maximum of 3 years.

 A $500 stipend will be provided to cover the costs asscoiated with transportation to ArtsWestchester.

 - Must enjoy the arts

 - Must be available for all of the meeting dates